 Designate a lead staff responsible for managing, reviewing, and ensuring accurate data input by PATH Provider’s in PDX.

-Encourage PATH Providers to develop and implement a quality improvement plan for the use of program data on access, use, and outcomes to support efforts to decrease the differences in access to, use, and outcomes of service activities.
+Require PATH Providers to develop and implement a quality improvement plan for the use of program data on access, use, and outcomes to support efforts to decrease the differences in access to, use, and outcomes of service activities.
 Providers may incorporate the quality improvement (QI) plan as part of their larger QI plan provided that the PATH eligible population is considered.
 PATH Providers are encouraged to collect and use data to:

 Identify the number of individuals to be served during the grant period,